Vets on Wheels, Odisha (Mobile Veterinary Service)

 The MVS Unit functions with the following objective in mind:

-1. Provide on the spot first-aid and stress alleviation to rescued temporarily disadvantaged wild animals, so that they can be returned to their natural habitat as soon as possible
+1. Provide on-the-spot first-aid and stress alleviation to rescued temporarily disadvantaged wild animals, so that they can be returned to their natural habitat as soon as possible

 2. Manage animals that require protracted care in temporary shelters till they are fit for release back to the wild